-- 3.1 In addition to the three Registered Nurses employed by DCSF, DCSF ensures that an appropriate number of staff are trained in first aid, are on site whenever pupils are, and accompany pupils on trips.
+3.1 In addition to the three Registered Nurses employed by DCSF, DCSF ensures that an appropriate number of staff are trained in first aid, are on site whenever pupils are, and accompany pupils on trips.
 As a minimum, there will always be at least one such member of staff on a trip; in practice, however, there will often be many more.
-First aid training is delivered both internally and by external providers, with all courses approved by the HSE; in addition, specialist lifeguard training is delivered by an external provider.
-For a list of all staff currently trained in first aid, see Appendix 1. - 3.2 In the EYFS, most staff are trained in paediatric first aid and a minimum of one member of staff, trained in paediatric first aid, is on site when pupils are present.
+All first aid training is delivered internally and all courses are approved by the HSE; in addition, specialist lifeguard training is delivered by an external provider.
+For a list of all staff currently trained in first aid, see Appendix 1.

+3.2 In the EYFS, most staff are trained in paediatric first aid and a minimum of one member of staff, trained in paediatric first aid, is on site when pupils are present.